“[I gained] an understanding of politics and how to be informed about the real world.” — Katerina Shvartsshteyn

-This course explores a broad range of questions concerning the relationship between the media and politics, with a focus on historical and contemporary issues presented in the American context: Does the government control the media—or do the media control the government?
-Do the news media educate or manipulate the citizenry?
+This course explores a broad range of questions concerning the relationship between the media and politics, with a focus on historical and contemporary issues presented in the American context: Do the news media educate or manipulate the citizenry?
 What is the role of the press in a democracy and how does the First Amendment protect the press in America?
-And what has the impact been of the new information technologies—most recently, the “blogosphere”—upon the traditional media and upon the political role of citizens?
+And what has the impact been of the new information technologies on the traditional media and on the political role of citizens?
 Against the backdrop of these questions, we critically assess the rise of cyber propaganda, the use and abuse of social media, and the fake news phenomenon.
 In particular, we examine the extent to which these new developments limit the ability of citizens to participate meaningfully in society and politics, while at the same time challenging longstanding assumptions about the role of journalism and political communication in America’s democratic system.

 Tim Novak holds an M.A. and a Ph.D. in sociology from the New School for Social Research as well as a B.A. in humanities from the University of California, San Diego.
 For over twenty years he has been teaching courses in sociology, media, and communications.
 Most recently, he has taught as an adjunct professor of sociology and communications at Hofstra University and at Adelphi University.
 His research focuses on the relationship between media, persuasion, and identity formation